By Nicola Wright

 If the vision outlaid in this keynote is anything to go by, Microsoft is certainly working towards rectifying that tendency toward short-sightedness.

 Looking for your next great Microsoft job?
-Upload your resume today and we’ll get started finding you your dream role.
+Register today and we’ll get started finding you your dream role.